SnYGame/SnYGame.github.io/game/status/stun.md

 ## Origin

 Stun, freeze, and paralysis are common statuses effects found in RPGs.
 Units under these effects have a chance to not be able to act.
+Paralysis was specifically inspired by [the Pokémon games](https://bulbapedia.bulbagarden.net/wiki/Paralysis_(status_condition)).
 The slow effect in games typically slows down movement, but in some turn based games, it may instead lower hit rate or reduce the amount of moves that can be used.

 ---